 The Company had adopted the Share Option Scheme on the Adoption Date.
 The Share Option Scheme aims to attract, retain and provide incentives to senior and mid-level management and key employees of the Company, to provide them with the opportunity to obtain shares of the Company and to link their interests closely to the operating results and share performance of the Company with a view to increasing the value of the Company and to attracting human resources that are valuable to the Group.
-The number of Shares issuable pursuant to the Share Option Scheme will be 16,000,000 Shares, being approximately 2.5% of the total number of Shares in issue on the date of this annual report.
+As at the date of this annual report, the number of Shares that may be issued under the Share Option Scheme is 764,500 (as at the date of the annual report for the year ended December 31, 2019: 1,600,000), representing approximately 0.12% of the total number of Shares in issue on the date of this annual report (on the date of the 2019 annual report: 0.25%).